 Treatments for Thyroid Problems in Men

 Most thyroid hormone imbalances are treated with a form of hormone therapy: the synthetic version of T4, known as levothyroxine.
 This drug is more well-known by its brand names, such as Synthroid, Levoxyl, and Tirosint.
-Many patient express dissatisfaction with this treatment option, however the issue is generally not the therapy, but the preceding laboratory testing.
+Many patients express dissatisfaction with this treatment option, however the issue is generally not the therapy, but the preceding laboratory testing.
 Prescriptions for synthetic hormones to treat thyroid disorders are often inaccurate or ineffective because the lab testing to reach a diagnosis and treatment plan was limited.
 The test only assessed TSH levels rather than all the hormones involved in thyroid disorder: TSH, T3, T4, reverse, T3, and cortisol.

 The practitioners of the BodyLogicMD network use comprehensive lab testing to assess all of the thyroid hormones, plus reverse T3 and cortisol.
 This gives your practitioner an accurate picture of what is going on inside the body.
 The lab results will help your doctor develop the best treatment plan for your unique needs.